The minimally extended Varying Speed of Light (meVSL): Introduction

 \section{Introduction}

-While Einstein's both special relativity (SR) and general relativity (GR) have passed many tests so far, none knows for sure that they apply everywhere under all conditions.
-SR is an inseparable part of quantum field theory which describes the interactions of elementary particles with an almost incredible degree of accuracy.
-Many different experiments have been tested for SR without finding any violation of Lorentz invariance (LI).
-It is believed to be locally exact.
-But the local LI has to be replaced by GR at cosmological scales.
-Thus, it is meaningless to quibble about whether SR is generally true and testable at cosmological distances and time scales.
+Although special relativity (SR) and general relativity (GR) attributed to Einstein have withstood numerous tests, no one can be certain that they hold everywhere and under all circumstances.
+SR is an inseparable part of quantum field theory that describes the interactions of elementary particles with an almost incredible degree of accuracy.
+Tests for SR on a wide range of experiments have not revealed any violations of Lorentz invariance (LI).
+People believe it to be locally exact.
+However, the local LI has to be replaced by GR at cosmological scales.
+Therefore, arguing whether SR is typically held and testable across cosmological distances and time scales is pointless.

 SR contains only one parameter, $c$, the speed of light in a vacuum.
-In Sec.~\ref{sec:SR}, we show that the universal Lorentz covariance, or, equivalently, the single postulate of Minkowski spacetime is good enough to satisfy the SR \cite{Das93,Schutz97}.
-Thus, it is possible to make the LI varying speed of light (VSL) model as long as $c$ is locally (almost) constant and changes at cosmological scales.
-In order to avoid trivial rescaling of units, one must test the simultaneous variation of $c$ and Newton's gravitational constant $G$ because both $c$ and $G$ enter as the combination $G/c^4$ in the Einstein action \cite{Barrow:1998eh}.
+We demonstrate in Sec.~\ref{sec:SR} that the Minkowski spacetime single postulate, or the universal Lorentz covariance, is sufficient to satisfy the SR \cite{Das93,Schutz97}.
+Thus, it is possible to make the LI varying speed of light (VSL) model as long as $c$ is locally constant and changes at cosmological scales.
+To avoid trivial rescaling of units, one must test the simultaneous variation of $c$ and Newton's gravitational constant $G$ because $c$ and $G$ enter as the combination $G/c^4$ in the Einstein action \cite{Barrow:1998eh}.